goeldner/swift-screenshot-scribbler/README.md

 # ScreenshotScribbler (scrscr)

-A command line tool and library that creates a new image with same dimensions as a given screenshot, adds a background, reduces the size of the original screenshot, places it nicely and scribbles a caption besides it.
+A command line tool and library that creates a new image with same dimensions as a given screenshot, adds a background, reduces the size of the original screenshot, places it nicely and scribbles a caption next to it.

 ## Build and install